Top 14 Venture Capital Firms for FinTech Startups

 12. Endeavor Catalyst

-Endeavor Catalyst operates as a co-investment fund, exclusively backing companies led by entrepreneurs within the global Endeavor network.
-The firm invests alongside lead venture capital partners during a company's funding rounds.
+Endeavor Catalyst operates as a co-investment fund, designed to exclusively support companies within the global Endeavor network.
+The firm invests alongside lead venture capital firms, adding capital and support for high-growth founders.

-A key characteristic is its global investment strategy, supporting high-growth companies in emerging markets.
-Its portfolio includes unicorns like the Nigerian payments company Flutterwave and the Colombia-based super-app Rappi.
+The fund is defined by its global reach, backing market-leading companies in emerging economies.
+Its portfolio includes several high-profile unicorns like the Nigerian payments company Flutterwave and the Colombian super-app Rappi.

-- Industries of focus: Financial Services, FinTech, Venture Capital
+- Industries of focus: Finance, Financial Services, FinTech

-- Geographical presence: Headquartered in New York with a global investment focus
+- Geographical presence: Based in New York, with a global focus on emerging markets

 - Founded: 2012